thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

               │  ▰▣
               │ ▣
               └─────────────────────────────────────────
-                           Codebase size
+                           Project size
 ```

 Using automated tests, you can reduce the number of bugs in your projects by:

 - Identifying a bug before the make it to production.
-- Ensuring bugs that make it to production aren't reintroduced.
+- Ensuring bugs that do make it to production aren't reintroduced.
-- Preventing new bugs from being introduced when making a change.

 Additionally, writing code that adheres to an automated test can help you write better code.
 Code that's written to be easy to test is often easy to change.
+And code that's easy to change allows you to be more productive.

 ### Exercise